yituo-liu/test.github.io/README.md

 ### `_layouts/homepage.html`
-- Controls the **homepage layout**, including profile photo and personal information (on the right of the photo).
+- Controls the **homepage layout**, including profile photo and personal information (displayed to the right of the photo).
 - To adjust photo size, edit the following line:

   ```html